fdeblasio/pokeemerald-expansion/README.md

 - Gible/Gabite/Garchomp:
     - Learn Stomping Tantrum and Earthquake by level up

-- Riolu:
-    - Can also evolve at level 20

 - Hippopotas/Hippowdon:
     - Learn Bulldoze, Stomping Tantrum, Scorching Sands, and High Horsepower by level up